bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 >**Note:** _The **trigger element** must exist in the DOM in order for the tooltip to be enabled or disabled._

-### Listen for a tooltip changes via $root events
+### Listening to tooltip changes via $root events

-To listen for opening any tooltip, use:
+To listen to any tooltip opening, use:

 ```js
 mounted () {